sa-ne/openshift4-vmware-upi/README.md

 This template will automatically get uploaded to VMware when the playbook runs.

 Next we need to stage the bootstrap scripts.
 Bootstrap content is injected into the OVA via base64 encoded vApp properties.
-Unfortunately the bootstrap ignition files is too large, so we will need to create a stub that pulls the primary ignition config from our webserver.
+Unfortunately the bootstrap ignition file is too large to fit in a vApp property, so we will need to create a stub that pulls the primary ignition config from our webserver.
 To do this, create the `append-bootstrap.ign` config file in your staging directory (`/home/chris/upi/vmware-upi` in this example).
 Make sure `source` points to your web server.

 ```json
 {